 Despite Kovack being a member of FINRA’s Board of Governors, the firm has regulatory problems.
 These attitudes show how the firm’s top management knows what is going on and does not care.
 They see investors’ losing money as justified and feel that FINRA is overreaching.
 It is no surprise that Kovack Securities has so many regulatory issues.
 The firm’s owners are fine with financial advisors and brokers realizing sizeable commissions and fees.

 A skilled Kovack Securities investment loss attorney can help you to navigate everything.
 You have rights, and FINRA’s rules are designed to protect you.
 We recommend getting the help of a skilled attorney immediately.
 Time is of the essence in these cases; if you move fast, it preserves crucial evidence.

-Contact a Kovack Securities Investment Loss Attorney at Wolper Law Firm Today
+Contact a Kovack Securities Investment Loss Attorney at Wolper Law Firm, P.A.
+Today

 We Help Investors Recover Investment Losses